Welcome to Planned Bayfield!

 Who is this plan for?

-by Anonymous, over 3 years ago
+by Anonymous, almost 5 years ago

 From what I've read and heard so far this plan doesn't feel like it's helping current residents.
 Without real funding commitments from Bluewater all these ideas about greenspaces/parks/urban forests are just a smoke screen to cover up the fact this is all about growing a tax base.
 There doesn't seem to be much incentive for current residents to accept the massive amount of growth that is being proposed in the Village.